makerdao/oracles-v2/README.md

 ### Staging and release process

-To create a release candidate for staging, typically after a PR has passed its smoke tests and is merged to `master`, checkout `master` and run:
+To create a release candidate (rc) for staging, typically after a PR has passed its smoke and regression tests and is merged into `master`, checkout `master` and run:

 ```
-nix-shell
+nix-shell --run "release minor"
-release minor
 ```

-This should bump the version of `omnia` by Semver version level `minor` and add a Git tag with the resulting version and the suffix `-rc` which indicates a release candidate that is ready for staging.
+This should bump the version of `omnia` by Semver version level `minor` and create a new release branch with the resulting version (e.g. `release/1.1`) and a tag with the suffix `-rc` which indicates a release candidate that is ready for staging.

-When a release candidate has been tested in staging and is deemed stable you can run the same command but without the Semver version level:
+When a release candidate has been tested in staging and is deemed stable you can run the same command in the release branch but without the Semver version level:

 ```
-nix-shell
-release
+nix-shell --run release
 ```

-This should add a Git tag to the current commit with its current version (without suffix) and move the `stable` tag.
+This should add a Git tag to the current commit with its current version (without suffix) and move the `stable` tag there also.